by Stephen B.Chadwick, MA Counselling Psychology.

 Would it be that you could accept and love yourself as you are, where you are, then things would be okay.
 However, most people are not in that headspace.

 In the next installment, I will talk about how this IDENTITY conflict can have national

 I welcome comments, questions for clarification and dialogue respectful to this post and any others.

-If you are interested in this or other posts, why not click on the Google + button or submit your email, either way, and follow this blog?
+And if you are interested in this or other posts, why not click on the Google + button or submit your email, either way, and follow?

 Post a Comment